 Had there been no Anna Pavlova, there would perhaps not be an Uday Shankar, the dance pioneer.
 And with no Uday Shankar Indian Dance would not have had an early exposure in the World stage or seen a new genre of contemporary Indian dance format that captures the essence of western cultural sensibilities of stagecraft, light, costume design which was an integral part of the newly formed Uday Shankar technique that made it hugely popular across nations and set Indian dance on the world stage permanently.
 Or we would not have had dance introduced in Indian cinema in the 1930s which has popularly evolved and taken a more modern and contemporary form today.

 The Uday Shankar dance style creatively connects cultures, communities and inspires innovation.
-His dance partnership with Anna Pavlova, the Prima Ballerina from the west continues to be a shining model of practice where artists from distinct and diverse cultural backgrounds came together in a creative synergy.
+His dance partnership with Anna Pavlova, the prima ballerina from the west, continues to be a shining model of practice where artists from diverse cultural backgrounds united in a creative synergy.

 This collaborative process is part of a research and heritage project by Abundant Art UK led by Protima Chatterjee, supported by The Heritage Lottery Fund.
-Our participating partners are Sampad-South Asian Arts and Heritage, Tinity Laban Conservatoire of Music and Dance and Roehampton University.
+Our participating partners are Tinity Laban Conservatoire of Music and Dance and Roehampton University.